teddygroves/bibat/paper.md

 "batteries included" approach, so that users start from a complete working example project rather than an incomplete skeleton project.

-`cookiecutter-cmdstanpy-analysis` uses the widely-used interactive template library `cookiecutter` [@greenfeldCookiecutter2021].
-It targets projects that use the standard scientific Python toolbox for data fetching and manipulation, Stan for statistical model definitions and computation, `cmdstanpy` [@standevelopmentteamCmdStanPy2022] for Python to Stan interface, `arviz` [@kumarArviZUnifiedLibrary2019] for storing results and downstream analysis and `make` [@stallman1991gnu] for automation.
+`cookiecutter-cmdstanpy-analysis` uses the popular interactive template library `cookiecutter` [@greenfeldCookiecutter2021].
+It creates a project that uses the standard scientific Python toolbox for data fetching and manipulation, Stan for statistical model definitions and computation, `cmdstanpy` [@standevelopmentteamCmdStanPy2022] for Python to Stan interface, `arviz` [@kumarArviZUnifiedLibrary2019] for storing results and downstream analysis and `make` [@stallman1991gnu] for automation.
 Users can optionally document their work using Sphinx [@georgbrandlandthesphinxteamSphinx2022] or markdown, test it using pytest [@pytestdevelopersPytest2022] and implement continuous integration using github actions [@githubdevelopersGitHubActions2022]. `cookiecutter-cmdstanpy-analysis` itself is continuously tested to ensure that it works on the operating systems Linux, macos and Windows.
 Detailed documentation can be found at
 \href{https://cookiecutter-cmdstanpy-analysis.readthedocs.io/en/latest/}{https://cookiecutter-cmdstanpy-analysis.readthedocs.io/en/latest/}.

+Cookiecutter-cmdstanpy-analysis is linked on the [cmdstanpy community website](https://mc-stan.org/cmdstanpy/community.html) and is used in several active research projects: see [this documentation page](https://cookiecutter-cmdstanpy-analysis.readthedocs.io/en/latest/examples.html) for a list.

 # Usage
 After installing `cookiecutter` with the command `pip install cookiecutter`,